 If you are a fan of Popeye's fried chicken, this copycat recipe is a must try.
 The spicy fried chicken has a crispy coating on the chicken skin and juicy chicken meat inside, just like at the popular Popeye's Chicken restaurants.
-With this recipe, you can recreate that beloved taste right in your own kitchen.

 How to Make Popeyes Fried Chicken

-Let's make a batch of thes juicy and spicy fried chicken, just like Popeyes chicken!
+Let's make a batch of this juicy and spicy fried chicken, just like Popeyes chicken!
 Follow along here for step-by-step directions along with pictures or hop down to the printable recipe card if you prefer.

 The recipe makes 4-6 servings.

-Prep Time: 15 mins | Marinating Time: 4 hours minimum (preferably overnight) | Cooking Time: 15-20 mins
+Prep Time: 15 mins | Marinating Time: 4 hours minimum (preferably overnight; longer marination gives the best flavor and texture) | Cooking Time: 15-20 mins

 Equipment: a heavy bottomed pot (such as a Dutch Oven or large deep cast iron skillet), tongs or steel skimmer, paper towel and bowls